wdpypere/docs-test-comps/docs/CCM/cachemanager.md

 - getUnlockedConfiguration ($cred; $cid)

+    This method is deprecated in favour of `getConfiguration`.

     Returns unlocked Configuration object.

-If the $cid parameter is ommited, the most recently downloaded configuration (when the cache was not globally locked) is returned.
+    Unless the object is locked explicitly later by calling the `lock` method, `CCM::Element`s will always be fetched from the current CID, not the CID passed via `$cid`.
+(If the $cid parameter is omitted, the most recently downloaded configuration (when the cache was not globally locked) is returned.)

     Security and $cred parameter meaning are not defined.

 - getLockedConfiguration ($cred; $cid)

+    This method is deprecated in favour of `getConfiguration`.

     Returns locked Configuration object.
-If the $cid parameter is ommited, the most recently downloaded configuration (when the cache was not globally locked) is returned.
+If the $cid parameter is omitted, the most recently downloaded configuration (when the cache was not globally locked) is returned.

     Security and $cred parameter meaning are not defined.

 - getAnonymousConfiguration ($cred; $cid)

+    This method is deprecated in favour of `getConfiguration`.

     Returns unlocked anonymous Configuration object.

-    If the $cid parameter is ommited, the most recently downloaded configuration (when the cache
-    was not globally locked) is returned.
+    Unless the object is locked explicitly later by calling the `lock` method, `CCM::Element`s will always be fetched from the current CID, not the CID passed via `$cid`.
+(If the $cid parameter is omitted, the most recently downloaded configuration (when the cache was not globally locked) is returned.)

     Security and $cred parameter meaning are not defined.